Traadh/cloudflareun/README.md

 Background discussed at [blog.openinworld.com](http://blog.openinworld.com/2018/02/pharo-v-cloudflare "Pharo v.
 Cloudflare")

 ### Responsibilities
 I gather the magic keys required to enter a Cloudflare guarded site.
-Give me a url door to knock on, and I'll return a factory for generating ZnClients configured with the magic keys.
+Give me a URL to knock on, and I'll return a factory for generating ZnClients configured with the magic keys.

 ### Collaborators
 __cloudscraper__ is a nodejs library.
 Its where the magic happens to obtain the Cloudflare keys.